 I started stretching my neck as I walked over to the big feeder where Xadaa was eating – my throat hurt so much that I hoped stretching my neck would relieve it.
 As I sat down across from Xadaa, Kaliah walked up behind me and stuck her head between my torso and the barn supporting pole.
 What an odd place to eat, I thought, two completely open sides and she squishes in here.
 Then Siyone came over and ate at the other side.
 I felt enveloped in a soft mare sandwich of delicate creatures, with legs and wills of steel, offering giant hearts and boundless wisdom.

 As Kaliah softly breathed near my arm, I felt her say, “Remember my name?
 The destruction of Kali is hard.
 But the re-birth and rebuilding can be soft.”
-I felt her wisdom saying, hang in there, the destruction phase is brutal – you’re not doing anything wrong, there’s not a lot you can do to make it easier, it’s meant to, has to, be this way.
+I felt her wisdom saying, hang in there, the destruction phase is brutal, even though it is motivated by love; by loving desire for your highest good.
+You’re not doing anything wrong, and there’s not a lot you can do to make it easier, it’s meant to, has to, be this way.
 But at the same time, she was offering me hope.
 That the backside of this can be soft.
 That it won’t be hard forever.
 Just hang in there – and try to release like this more – the ease and softness will come, when it’s time.

 I heard Montaro’s voice echoing in my head as it has done throughout this year, “Get bigger.”
 Don’t ask for the burden to be smaller.
 Get bigger, so the burden becomes easy, so it is no longer a burden.
 Same reality; completely different experience.
 You can be a child carrying a boulder, or a giant carrying a pebble, the rock/burden has not changed.
 You are the one with the power to change.

 I’m reminded of the immortal words of Viktor Frankl in the Nazi concentration camps saying,